decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 // @public
 export function removeEntityWithChildren(engine: IEngine, entity: Entity): void;

-// Warning: (ae-missing-release-tag) "rendererTransport" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const rendererTransport: Transport;

 // Warning: (ae-missing-release-tag) "RPCSendableMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)